Cyber insurance for French SMEs in 2026: accounting, tax and risk framing

 What Leadership Must Decide#

-- Run a cyber diagnostic before renewal.
+- Run a cybersecurity diagnostic (ANSSI MonAideCyber self-assessment or ExpertCyber provider) before each renewal.

 2026 Watchpoints#

-- NIS2 and SME cybersecurity
+- NIS2 and French SME cybersecurity in 2026

 - wire fraud prevention protocol

-- business digitalisation
+- the four pillars of business digitalisation

-- supplier fraud controls
+- 12 supplier IBAN fraud controls

-- French e-invoicing 2026
+- French 2026 e-invoicing SME guide

 - digital finance transformation